moore-automation/DEVWKS-2618-25/docs/lab_guides/testing/compliance_reporting.md

 # Compliance Reporting

-An important step to gaining acceptance of newly automated processes is visibility and assurance of the processes success.
-NSO Compliance Reporting is a feature within Cisco NSO that helps network operators assess and ensure network device configurations adhere to predefined policies and standards.
-It enables automated auditing and reporting on compliance status across network elements, facilitating timely identification and remediation of configuration drift and inconsistencies.
+An important step in gaining acceptance of newly automated processes is providing visibility and assurance of their success.
+NSO Compliance Reporting is a feature within Cisco NSO that helps network operators assess and ensure that network device configurations adhere to predefined policies and standards.
+It enables automated auditing and reporting on compliance status across network elements, making it easier to identify and remediate configuration drift and inconsistencies in a timely manner.

-Create a shell script in the ``nso_cicd/` folder named `compliance.sh` using the code provided below, then add the below line to the gitlab ci to be executed after the apply script in the apply_service job.
+To get started, create a Python script in the `nso_cicd/` folder named `compliance.py` using the code provided below.
+Then, add the following line to your GitLab CI pipeline to execute the script after the apply script in the `apply_service` job.

 ```python
 #!/usr/bin/env python3